espena/pagesign/README.md

 _fingerprint_ : The fingerprint for the signing key.
 Must exist in GPG keychain.

-_comments_ : Text template of the information comment block to be inserted immediately before the &lt;html&gt; start tag.
+_comments_ : Path to text file containing the template for the information block to be inserted immediately before
+             the &lt;html&gt; start tag.
 The tag {keyinfo} can be used anywhere in this text file to output basic information of the signing key.

 The entire content of the resulting HTML page, including image assets, can then be verified by anoyne using GPG.